-The application of NFPA 820 Standard for Fire Protection in Wastewater Treatment and Collection Facilities shall be as per Section 3.4.1.
+The application of NFPA 820 Standard for Fire Protection in Wastewater Treatment and Collection Facilities shall be as per Section Error!
+Reference source not found.

 The following standards are to be referenced during the design; however application of these standards will not necessarily be comprehensive: